revbayes/revbayes.github.io/tutorials/binomial/index.md

 ### Monitoring parameter values

 Additionally, we are going to monitor,
-*i.e.,*store, parameter values into a file during the MCMC simulation.
+*i.e.*, store, parameter values into a file during the MCMC simulation.
 For this file we need to write the column
 headers: